kishore-a/Aerogenesis/README.md

-Welcome to the official repository of Aerogenesis, the leading mobile app for early detection of pneumonia.
+Welcome to the official repository of Aerogenesis, the leading Web app for early detection of pneumonia.
 Designed with precision and user-friendliness, Aerogenesis uses advanced algorithms to analyze respiratory symptoms and provide timely results.